 The Comedy Button

 What’s going on, Internet!?
-Prepare for some of the most insane rambling about everything from video games, to sex, to what passes for 21st-century Internet culture.
+Prepare for some of the most insane rambling about everything from life, to sex, to what passes for 21st-century Internet culture.
 Your aural canals are ours, and we’re running a train on ‘em — courtesy of hosts Scott Bromley, Brian Altano, Anthony Gallegos, Ryan Scott, and Max Scoville.
 BRAAAP BRAAAP!
 New episode every Friday afternoon!

 Good Job, Brain!